Westminster, Colorado: History

 Westminster University, also known as Westminster Castle, is listed on the National Register of Historic Places and overlooks the city of Denver.

 Gold discovered in the South Platte River Valley in 1858 brought national attention to the area that would become Westminster, Colorado.
 The promise of fortune and The Homestead Act of 1862 encouraged many pioneers from the east to settle in Colorado rather than continue on to California.
 Before the settlements came, wildlife like antelope and buffalo made their homes in the area.
 There is also evidence of Arapaho Indians near the Crown Point (Gregory Hill) area.

-Westminsters' first permanent settler was Kentucky farmer Pleasant DeSpain, who built his home in 1870 on 160 acres (near what is now West 76th Avenue and Lowell Street).
+Westminster's first permanent settler was Kentucky farmer Pleasant DeSpain, who built his home in 1870 on 160 acres (near what is now West 76th Avenue and Lowell Street).
 The area became known as DeSpain Junction and attracted other settlers including Edward Bruce Bowles, who in 1881 constructed a brick Italianate house now known as the Bowles House.
 It was listed on the National Register of Historic Places in 1988.
 The village of DeSpain Junction grew into a small farming community and continued to attract new settlers despite the difficulty of farming in Colorado's arid climate.

 Connecticut real estate developer C.J.
 Harris arrived in DeSpain Junction in 1885 and purchased the DeSpain farm, among others.
 Harris combined the separate homesteads and divided it into smaller tracts of land, which he sold to fruit farmers.
 Harris renamed DeSpain Junction with his own name and the area was referred to as Harris, Colorado.
+The Harris, Colorado, post office opened on June 5, 1908, although much of the area of future city was served by the Denver, Colorado, post office.

 In 1890, New Yorker Henry T. Mayham convinced the Denver Presbytery to build a university on land that he owned in Harris.
 After delays caused by the depression of 1893, the school was built from red sandstone quarried in Colorado's Red Rocks region.
 The curriculum was patterned after Princeton University and was referred to as the "Princeton of the West".
 The school was incorporated as Westminster University of Colorado, and classes began in 1908 with one year's tuition costing $50 ($1,411 in 2018).
+The Harris post office was renamed Westminster on June 5, 1908, and the Town of Westminster was incorporated on May 24, 1911.
 The school ceased operating in 1917, when all students in attendance left to fight in World War I. In the following decade it operated as a church and school.
-In 1911, Harris voted to incorporate as a city and changed its name to Westminster, in honor of the university which is now on the National Register of Historic Places.
+The former Westminster University is now on the National Register of Historic Places.

-In July 2006, it was ranked as the 24th best place to live in the US by Money magazine.
+In July 2006, Westminster was ranked as the 24th best place to live in the US by Money magazine.